scottandrewlepera/tiny-details-web-components/README.md

-# Web Components
+# Vanilla Sprinkles Web Components

-A collection of tiny and useful web components for improving the user experience.
+A collection of tiny and useful web components for improving user experience.

 ## Tenets